KuSantosh100/KuSantosh100/README.md

 - 👋 Hi, I’m @KuSantosh100
-- 👀 I’m interested in Python, machine learning, Hacking, Data Analytics
+- 👀 I’m interested in Python development, Machine learning, Data Analytics and Data Science
 - 🌱 I’m currently learning Java , DSA, Ethical Hacking
 - 💞️ I’m looking to learn more about Machine Learning and new techs surrounding Artificial Intelligence
 - 📫 How to reach me email- kumarsantos1m1@gmail.com